Tips to help during COVID-19

 Store cleanup/Stock Take

 There are a ton of jobs you have probably put off, who has cleaned the top of the cupboards recently?
-Perfect opportunity to give the store a big spring-clean and while you’re at it do a complete stock inventory.
+Perfect opportunity to give the store a big spring clean and while you’re at it do a complete stock inventory.
 When you open up it will be like a brand new store.

 Utilize spare time

 Brainstorm ideas on possible campaigns you can do when you are up and running to full capacity again.
 How often do we not even do these marketing campaigns or leave them until the last minute?
-Get on Google and see what other people are doing and then plan your year ahead, ready
+Get on Google and see what other people are doing and then plan your year, ready

-- Mothers Day / Fathers Days
+- Mother's Day / Father's Day

 - Independence Day